1. HOME

 We're going to focus on how to write a poem in free verse, that is verse, or poetry, without strict rhyme schemes or meter.
 You will still use elements of poetic or figurative language for that is what makes your poem, a poem.

 If you don't understand, don't worry.
-You'll find out more about poetic or figurative language later, further down the page.
+You'll find out a little more about poetic or figurative language later, further down the page.

 About free verse